vitaliihonta/landing/mdoc/input/workflows-activities.md

   }
 }
 ```

-TODO: describe workflow logic better
+Important notes:
+- `ZWorkflow.newActivityStub` provides you with a stub that communicates to Temporal cluster in order to invoke activities
+    - The method requires specifying the Activity Interface type and `ZActivityOptions`
+- You must always wrap the activity method invocation into `ZActivityStub.execute` method.
+    - It's because there is no direct method invocation but an remote call to the Temporal Server
+    - The `ZActivityStub.Of[YoutubeActivities]` is a compile-time stub, so actual method invocations are only valid in compile-time
+- Activity method invocation result is persisted by Temporal into the event store (e.g. database like Postgres etc.)
+- Persisting the result allows the workflow to retry in case of any failures, starting from the closest successful activity invocation

 ### Scheduling Workflow Execution

 An instance of **ZWorkflowClient** is used to interact with the Temporal Server, including workflow scheduling.
 It's required to provide a few parameters for the Workflow Execution:
-1. **Task queue** (mandatory) the execution is routed to.
+1. **Task queue**  the execution is routed to (**mandatory**).
 Usually, different workflows are bound to different tasks queues, so that you can deploy and scale workers listening different tasks queues independently.
-2. **Workflow ID** (mandatory) is the unique identifier for the current Workflow Execution.
+2. **Workflow ID** is the unique identifier for the current Workflow Execution (**mandatory**).
 It is strongly recommended for the *Workflow ID* to be related to a business entity in your domain.
 The *Workflow ID* is the same among retries of the same *Workflow Execution*
-3. It's is also a good practice to specify other options, such as
+3. It is also a good practice to specify other options, such as
-  1. Meaningful timeouts (such as **workflow run timeout** that limits the amount of time for a single workflow run attempt)
+    - Meaningful timeouts (like  **workflow run timeout** that limits the amount of time for a single workflow run attempt)
-  2. **Retry policies** (maximum number of timeouts, retry intervals, etc.)
+    - **Retry policies** (maximum number of timeouts, retry intervals, etc.)

-Retry policies can be configured using `ZRetryOptions`.
+Retry policies are configured using `ZRetryOptions`.
 ```scala mdoc
 val retryOptions = ZRetryOptions.default
   // maximum retry attempts